 Boslward is where weary skaters and cyclists stop for a pick-me-up.
 It is home to Sonnema Berenburg and Friesian micro brewery Us Heit (which makes a special Elfsteden beer and also produces a single malt whisky).

 Bolsward was built on three terps, or man-made mounds.
-The Sint Martini Church stands on the oldest one which, along with its fellows, was constructed sometime BC making Bolsward one of the oldest cities in the Netherlands.
+The Sint Martini Church stands on the oldest one and Bolsward is one of the oldest cities in the Netherlands.

 9 Sneek (Snits)

 Sneek is famous for its annual water sports festival Sneekweek when thousands of people converge upon the city.
 The symbol of Sneek is its 15th century Waterpoort or water gate, built to prevent access to the city by water.

 More things sea and trade related are explained in the Fries Scheepvaart Museum in the Kleinzand, a canal on which the wealthy traders of the 17th and 18th centuries built their homes.
 Sneek is another of the cities of Friesland where you can easily spend a weekend.

 Sloten thinks big when it comes to being small: with about 760 inhabitants it prides itself on being the smallest city of the country.
 Its ambition doesn’t stop there: it would also like to be recognised as the smallest city in the world.
 This means it takes about five minutes to ‘do’ Sloten which is not good for tourist revenue.

 The last Saturday in June, however, makes up for this.
 Sloten’s annual ‘vrijmarkt’ or free market, the Simpelsneon, or Onion Saturday, attracts bargain hunters from far and wide.
 The market has nothing to do with onions but refers to the shape of the old town.